HazardousPeach/hazardouspeach.github.io/_posts/herbgrind-7-what-about-square-root.md

 wrapper fine, it's not currently possible to pass floating point arguments down to the wrapped functions from there[^float-wrappers].

-[^float-wrappers]: I wondered for a long time whethere I was just
+[^float-wrappers]: I wondered for a long time whether I was just
     making some mistake when calling into the wrapped functions, but
     [This](https://sourceforge.net/p/valgrind/mailman/message/22854595/) mailing